mapbox/awesome-vector-tiles/README.md

 - [Baremaps](https://www.baremaps.com/) - An open source pipeline for producing Mapbox vector tiles from OpenStreetMap with Postgis and Java.
 - [Felt](https://www.felt.com) - create, style, and share maps on the web
 - [Vector Tile Lab](https://github.com/spider-hand/vector-tile-lab) - An interactive sandbox to tune vector tiles.
+- [Styl](https://github.com/navidnabavi/styl) - A fast, opinionated linter, validator, and formatter for Mapbox GL and MapLibre GL style JSON files, written in Rust

 ## CLI Utilities